norsez/BDMultiDownloader/README.md

-#BDMultiDownloader - Simple block-based concurrent multiple-URL data downloader based only on NSURLConnection
+#BDMultiDownloader - Simple Objective-C block-based concurrent multiple-URL data downloader based only on NSURLConnection

 Your app needs to download concurrently from multiple URLs (local or not).
-This class does it a simple way using blocks and NSURLConnection.
+This class does it in a simple way using blocks and NSURLConnection.

 ##Features
 - Receive downloaded data using blocks